firebase/firebase-admin-node/CONTRIBUTING.md

 2. *Web API key*: This is displayed in the "Settings > General" tab of the console.
 Copy it and save to a new text file at `test/resources/apikey.txt`.

-Then set up your Firebase/GCP project as follows:
+Then set up your Firebase/Google Cloud project as follows:

 1. Enable Firestore: Go to the Firebase Console, and select "Database" from the "Develop" menu.
 Click on the "Create database" button.
 You may choose